RafliRadithya23/RafliRadithya23/README.md

 ## HELLO WORLD...👋

+I'm a data analyst enthusiashm, a passionate and curious learner who has some learning experience in data analytics & research, and ready to be trained more.
+Skilled in data analytics and machine learning field with technical knowledge in Rstudio, Python, SQL, Tableau, and Excel Spreadsheet as tools for doing data analysis and visualization.

 <!--
 **RafliRadithya23/RafliRadithya23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.